 Now it happened on one of those days that Jesus and his disciples entered into a boat, and he said to them, "Let us go over to the other side of the lake."
 Then they set sail.
-(Luke 8:22 ULB)
+(Luke 8:22 ULT)

-When Jesus said "us," he was referring to himself and to the disciples he was speaking to.
+When Jesus said "us," he was referring to himself and to the disciples he was speaking to, so this would be the inclusive form.